771 Naval Air Squadron: RN SAR 60

 As one of only two commissioned units of the ten that have operated in the dedicated Royal Navy Search and Rescue role, 771 NAS were a core part of the year-long celebration to recognise 60 years of RN Helicopter Search and Rescue in 2013.
 Events took place throughout the country and media all year, with the RN SAR Force raising £60,000 for charity.

-Aircraft Operated by 771 NAS
+Aircraft operated

 There are 68 different marks of aircraft known to have been operated by 771 NAS.